toparc077/backend-dev-test/README.md

 Instead, we want you to prepare a short presentation on how, given ownership of this product, you would take it from where it is now to a production grade system, ready and willing to process data in micro and macro scale.
-You can prepare this presentation as pseudocode, diagrams, slides, Sharpie notes written on your hand - it does not matter as you will be the one giving the presentation during the code review!
+You can prepare this presentation as pseudocode, diagrams, slides, sharpie notes written on your hand - it does not matter as you will be the one giving the presentation during the code review!
 Don't make it too long, stick to key points, just like you were